 Step 3.
 Practice, Practice, Practice!
 As a final step, coders put it all together and practice their CPT coding skills on 50 carefully selected real world outpatient surgical cases to reinforce learning and challenge coding skills.

-CPT: Introduction to Procedural Coding features:
+CPT: Procedural Coding features: